mbheinen/bpa-ipf-tsp/docs/basic/x_window_gui.rst

 The Explode icon in the toolbox allows you to explore base case connectivity.

 To explore a base case:

   1. Load just a base case file to demonstrate this function.
-See Opening Files to find out how to do this.
+See :ref:`opening-files` to find out how to do this.
   2. Click the New Bus icon in the toolbox to enter Add Bus mode.
 The Input Data Edit box will come up; just close it without entering any data.
   3. Select Alpha Search on the View menu.
 In the Alpha Search dialog box, type the first few letters of a bus name.
 The alphabetical list automatically scrolls to find the bus of interest in the list.
 See the Alpha Search command entry in Chapter 4 for more information.
   4. Click the bus name of interest.
 It may already be highlighted, but you must click on it to make it the currently selected bus.
   5. Move to the blank display area.
 (You should still be in Add Bus mode.)
 Click once to make the bus icon and name appear.
   6. Move back to the toolbox and click the Explode icon.
 You previously established a bus that you can now explore bus connectivity with.
   7. Click the bus.
 You will note that any buses that are connected to your bus of interest are now shown on the display with connecting lines representing branches.
 You can continue exploring the network by clicking any new buses that show up.
 You can reveal the entire network in this way if you like (although it will probably look like a mess!)

 The buses and branches are positioned by an internal algorithm since you have not loaded any underlying coordinate data.
 You can click the Move icon and then move the buses around the screen if you want to clean things up.

 Sectionalizing a Bus